 Most Important Algebra 1 Topics

-Out of all the concepts, this is the one I am having the toughest time on.
-Is there a problem with my algebraic thinking, or is it really that hard.
-I am in 8th grade advanced math, but feel like dropping advanced math if I don't understand the concept.
+Out of all the concepts, this is the one I am having the toughest time with.
+Is there a problem with my algebraic thinking, or is it really that hard?
+I am in 8th-grade advanced math but feel like dropping advanced math if I don't understand the concept.

-I rank this number 1 because you will be taught this every year in math until you stop going to school.
-It is very important to memorize this topic now so you will know it better.
+I rank this number 1 because you will be taught this topic every year in math until you stop going to school.
+It is very important to memorize this topic now, so you will know it better.

-This is one of the new topics that is being taught to you in Algebra 1.
-Adding, Subtracting, Multiplying, and dividing are all easy.
+This is one of the new topics being taught to you in Algebra 1.
+Adding, subtracting, multiplying, and dividing are all easy.
 But when it comes to factoring them, it gets harder and harder.

 I don't know why, but I love polynomials.
-It's probably one of my crazy traits of being a nerd.
+It's probably one of my quirky traits of being a nerd.